 Beta diversity also considers information about biological richness, but measures the variation between pairs of different communities using the Bray-Curtis index.
 The results are visualised in Fig 6 after the application of Multi Dimensional Scaling (MDS).
 Samples were highly divided into two clusters as already seen in alpha diversity analysis but, in contrast to what appeared from the alpha diversity analysis, the sample from Naples is separated from the other three extra area samples.

 Fig 6.
 Diversity analysis - beta diversity.
-Beta diversity computed using Bray–Curtis index and then transformed via Multi-Dimensional Scaling.
-On the left: diversity computed by area.
-Commercial samples are explicitly labelled, while GP samples are reported as dots.
-On the right: diversity computed by province, commercial samples omitted.
+Beta diversity computed using Bray–Curtis index and then transformed via Multi-Dimensional Scaling. milk samples are reported as dots: diversity computed by province,

 Discussion

-In this work, bulk milk samples collected within the GP production area were investigated by a metabarcoding approach in order to verify if residual plant DNA could give a “snapshot” of the animal diet in the context of traceability.
+In this work, bulk milk samples collected within the GP production area were investigated by a metabarcoding approach in order to verify if residual plant DNA could give a “snapshot” of the animal diet.
 As far as we know, there are no published studies on DNA metabarcoding for the detection of residual plant DNA in bulk cow's milk in support of the authenticity of dairy products linked to specific territorial areas.
 In this regard, only a few studies have been conducted with the same goal using classic PCR approaches [20], while others have used different biological matrices such as faeces, intestinal contents etc..
 [30-31].
 One of the difficulties in characterising plant DNA in milk compared to other biological matrices derives from the fact that plant components resulting from the diet are strongly degraded and fragmented due to their passage through the digestive system.
 At the same time, it is important that the chloroplast DNA (cpDNA) target can be extracted with the least possible amount of nuclear and mitochondrial DNA and other contaminants, such as polysaccharides and resins, that can interfere and reduce the efficiency of the subsequent applications.
 The contamination, in fact, could reduce the efficiency of the subsequent applications.
 [32].

 With particular reference to these aspects, the extraction method adopted in the present work proved to be effective for recovering chloroplast DNA from plants in milk.
 Furthermore, of considerable importance for the subsequent development of the method, the Consortium for the Barcode Of Life (CBOL) Plant Working group identified plastid coding region rbcl and matK as core-barcode for plant identification [33].
 In the present work the rbcl marker was chosen because it is the most characterised plastid coding region in the GenBank database and for its higher universality compared to other DNA barcode markers described in the literature [34].
 Although matk is considered a good marker of DNA due to its high-resolution rate, it was excluded since it is difficult to amplify with a single primer pair, especially when compared with rbcl which is less problematic not only in amplification [13], but also in sequencing and bioinformatics analysis.